 Both people should be helping and supporting the other one to grow.
 This research suggests that if a relationship that isn’t characterised by these things ends, people feel better as a result.
 They go from feeling trapped, to liberated and see it as a good break up.

 What Can We Learn

-But what about if we break up after a relationship, whether it’s good or bad relationship, and feel rubbish.
+But what about if we break-up after a relationship, whether it’s was a good or bad relationship, and feel rubbish.
 And don’t feel better off as a result?

 Well, the best practical tip is to invest in this idea of self-expansion.